Technology Guides

 Why Indium Gallium Arsenide (InGaAs) is used

 Silicon-based avalanche photodiodes are sensitive in the wavelength region from 200 to 1100 nm, with the maximum responsivity occurring around 900 nm.
 Depending on the device and the reverse voltage applied, the multiplication factor of silicon APDs can vary between 50 and 1000.
 For longer wavelengths, up to roughly 1700 nm, APDs based on germanium or indium gallium arsenide (InGaAs) are used, with typical current multiplication factors of 10 to 40.
-Normally InGaAs APDs are significantly more expensive than those based on germanium but exhibit superior noise performance and a higher detection bandwidth.
-The high absorption rate of the InGaAs coefficient allows the use of a rather thin absorbing layer.
-Other options include germanium/silicon (GeSi) devices, where radiation is absorbed in germanium, and the carriers are transferred into a silicon region for charge multiplication, but these are not popular due to the high dark current of the devices.
+Normally InGaAs APDs are significantly more expensive than those based on germanium, but exhibit superior noise performance and a higher detection bandwidth.
+The high absorption rate of the InGaAs coefficient allows the use of a thin absorbing layer.
+Other options include germanium/silicon (GeSi) devices, where radiation is absorbed in germanium, and the carriers are transferred into a silicon region for charge multiplication.
+These are not popular due to their high dark current.

 Wavelength absorptions for APDs for various materials